 shall, together with all accompanying documents other than plans, be lodged in triplicate.

 3A.
-Interpretation
+Terms used in these regulations

 (1) In these regulations, unless the contrary intention appears —

 “anticipated number of persons attending”, in relation to an occasional licence for an occasion or event lasting more than one day, is the anticipated number of persons attending the area that is the subject of the application for the licence, as determined in accordance with regulation 26(4);